2008–09 Chicago Blackhawks season

-The 2008–09 Chicago Blackhawks season was the 83rd season for the National Hockey League franchise that was established on September 25, 1926.
+The 2008–09 Chicago Blackhawks season was the 83rd season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
 Prior to the start of the season, the Blackhawks announced that 20-year-old center Jonathan Toews would serve as the team's captain for the 2008–09 season, thus making him the 3rd-youngest player to earn that distinction in the NHL.
 Their regular season began on October 10, 2008, against the New York Rangers and concluded on April 12, 2009, against the rival Detroit Red Wings.
 The Blackhawks played in the Winter Classic, an outdoor game, against the Red Wings at Wrigley Field on January 1, 2009.
 The team succeeded in making the 2008–09 playoffs with a 3–1 win over Nashville on April 3 after missing the 2007–08 playoffs by three points.

 Pre-season

 The Chicago Blackhawks had a busy offseason following the 2007–08 regular season.
 In late April, a few weeks after the season concluded, the Blackhawks announced that they were entering a three-year partnership with WGN (720 AM); they previously aired games on WSCR (670 AM).
 This coincided with a previous announcement that the team would air up to twenty games on WGN's TV affiliate.
 The club also brought back announcer Pat Foley to do the play-by-play announcing for all television broadcasts.

 The Blackhawks made a "huge splash" on the first day of free agency by signing defenseman Brian Campbell and goaltender Cristobal Huet.
 Campbell's $57.12 million contract was the largest in team history.
 Along with Campbell and Huet, the Blackhawks signed three other free agents, while losing three to other teams.
 Long-time Detroit Red Wings coach Scotty Bowman joined the organization in late July as Senior Advisor of Hockey Operations.
 The Hawks also added Rockford IceHogs head coach Mike Haviland as an assistant coach, and signed former Colorado Avalanche coach Joel Quenneville as a scout.

 On July 16, 2008, the NHL announced that the Blackhawks would host the second outdoor NHL Winter Classic on January 1, 2009, at Wrigley Field against the rival Detroit Red Wings.
 The game will be the 701st meeting between the two clubs, and the Blackhawks will wear uniforms similar to those they wore during the 1936–37 season.

 The team also announced that they intended to retire jersey number #3 in honor of defensemen Pierre Pilote and Keith Magnuson.
 Hockey Hall of Famer Pilote spent thirteen seasons with the Hawks, winning the James Norris Memorial Trophy as the NHL's best defenseman on three occasions.
 Magnuson accumulated over 1,400 penalty minutes in eleven years with the team.
 Magnuson was the president of the Blackhawks Alumni Association before he died in an automobile accident in 2003.